ChiVue/osticket-prereqs/README.md

 The last step is to do some clean up.
 We will want to delete the setup folder in our system.
 <p>
 Delete: C:\inetpub\wwwroot\osTicket\setup.
 Only delete the setup folder and nothing else.
-We then will want to set the permissions back to "Read" only in the ost-config.php file.
+We will want to set the permissions back to "Read" only in the ost-config.php file.
 <p>
 <img src="https://imgur.com/wFr0pkK.png" height="45%" width="45%" alt="Disk Sanitization Steps"/>
 </p>